Elementary school Green Teams

 - See project ideas for elementary school Green Teams below.

-- Receive a certificate of achievement when your class, Green Team, or other student group completes one new project to reduce waste, improve recycling, conserve energy, conserve water, protect habitat or other conservation goal.
+- Receive an electronic certificate when your class, Green Team, or other student group completes one new project to reduce waste, improve recycling, conserve energy, conserve water, protect habitat or other conservation goal.

-- Receive a certificate of achievement and prizes such as pens made from recycled plastic after completing one new school-wide activity or two new classroom/grade-level projects.
+- Receive an electronic certificate and prizes after completing one new school-wide activity or two new classroom/grade-level projects.

 Looking for an idea to engage students in conservation practices or to help promote waste prevention, recycling, energy conservation, water conservation, and other conservation practices in your classroom, school or community?
 Here are examples from elementary school Green Teams in King County.